A WordPress Plugin for Title Case Capitalization

 • Articles (a, an, the) unless the article is the first word in the title

 But the plugin isn’t perfect.
 It won’t capitalize an article that is the last word in the title.
 It fails on subordinating conjunctions.
 It conservatively de-capitalizes only some of the prepositions, hopefully reducing the chance of incorrect behavior.
-For example, it leaves ‘over’ caps, because ‘over’ can be an adverb, an adjective, a noun, or a verb (caps) or a preposition (not caps), and determining how a word is being used in a title is really beyond the scope of a humble plugin.
+For example, it leaves the word over caps, because over can be an adverb, an adjective, a noun, or a verb (caps) or a preposition (not caps), and determining how a word is being used in a title is really beyond the scope of a humble plugin.

-The plugin requires you to edit it for certain product names, like ‘iPod’, and cool-people names, like “Olivia d’Abo” or “Jimmy McNulty”.
-It’s not savvy enough to know that acronyms, like ‘HTML’, are caps unless they’re used in particular ways, such as in the case of “Using the .html Suffix”, unless you tell it.
+The plugin requires you to edit it for certain product names, like “iPod”, and cool-people names, like “Olivia d’Abo” or “Jimmy McNulty”.
+It’s not savvy enough to know that acronyms, like “HTML”, should be all caps unless they’re used in particular ways, such as in the case of “Using the .html Suffix”, unless you tell it.
 That said, editing the plugin for these particular words is very easy.

 On the upside, it capitalizes any word following a semicolon or a colon, e.g.: “Apollo: A Retrospective Analysis”.
 It also capitalizes any word immediately preceded by a double or single quote, but only if you haven’t bypassed WordPress’s fancy quotes feature.